dschapman/dschapman-com/content/notes/How to implement Opengraph Images.md

 ---
-title: 'How to implement Opengraph Images'
+title: How to implement Opengraph Images
 ---

 These are the resources I used to implement [[Opengraph]] Images on this website.
 These resources were provided by [[egghead]] or by people who work for egghead.